SeanKilleen/Excella-CheckoutMachine/README.md

 # Introducing the Problem: the "Self-Checkout Exercise"
 This is a common kata-style problem.
 The example we'll be using can be found below.

+You are a customer using a self-checkout at a supermarket.
+You scan the stock keeping unit (sku) of each product and review the total price you need to pay.
+If you have a bonus card, you can scan your bonus card to receive discounts.
+Current deals with bonus card include ½ off salsa as well as a buy 2 get 1 free for chips.
+There is a 50 cents surcharge for tobacco products.
+All scanned products must make a call to a remote inventory control system that logs the scanned products for inventory control purposes (assume a REST webservice call).
+A separate call is also made to an id verification system that will randomly select age-restricted products (e.g. alcohol and cigarettes) for age verification.
+A product selected for age verification cannot be added to the cart, and an `AgeVerificationException` should be thrown which asks the customer to take their item to a clerk for verification.

 The store only sells the following products: